The Magnificent Ambersons

-The Magnificent Ambersons is a 1918 novel by Booth Tarkington, the second in his Growth trilogy after The Turmoil (1915) and before The Midlander (1923, retitled National Avenue in 1927).
+The Magnificent Ambersons is a 1918 novel by Booth Tarkington, the second in his Growth trilogy, after The Turmoil (1915) and before The Midlander (1923, retitled National Avenue in 1927).
 It won the Pulitzer Prize for fiction.

 In 1925, it was adapted into the silent film Pampered Youth directed by David Smith.
-In 1942, it was made into The Magnificent Ambersons film written and directed by Orson Welles (though the released version was edited against Welles' wishes).
-Much later in 2002, came a same-titled TV adaptation based on Welles' screenplay.
+In 1942, it was made into The Magnificent Ambersons film written and directed by Orson Welles (though the released version was edited against Welles's wishes).
+In 2002 came a same-titled TV adaptation based on Welles's screenplay.

 Plot summary

-The story is set in a largely-fictionalized version of Indianapolis, and much of it was inspired by the neighborhood of Woodruff Place.
+The story is set in a largely fictionalized version of Indianapolis, and much of it was inspired by the neighborhood of Woodruff Place.

-The novel and trilogy trace the growth of the United States through the declining fortunes of three generations of the aristocratic Amberson family in an upper-scale Indianapolis neighborhood between the end of the Civil War and the early 20th century, a period of rapid industrialization and socioeconomic change in America.
-The decline of the Ambersons is contrasted with the rising fortunes of industrial tycoons and other new money families, which derive power not from family names but by "doing things."
+The novel and trilogy trace the growth of the United States through the declining fortunes of three generations of the aristocratic Amberson family in an upscale Indianapolis neighborhood between the end of the Civil War and the early 20th century, a period of rapid industrialization and socioeconomic change in America.
+The Ambersons' decline is contrasted with the rising fortunes of industrial tycoons and other new money families, which derive power not from family names but by "doing things."
 As George Amberson's unspecified friend says, "Don't you think being things is 'rahthuh bettuh' than doing things?"

-The titular family is the most prosperous and powerful in town at the turn of the century.
+The Ambersons are the most prosperous and powerful family in town at the turn of the century.
 The young George Amberson Minafer, the patriarch's grandson, is spoiled terribly by his mother, Isabel.
 Growing up arrogant, sure of his own worth and position, and totally oblivious to the lives of others, George falls in love with Lucy Morgan, a young but sensible debutante.
 However, there is a long history between George's mother and Lucy's father of which George is unaware.
 As the town grows into a city, industry thrives; the Ambersons' prestige and wealth wanes; and the Morgans, thanks to Lucy's prescient father, grow prosperous.
 When George sabotages his widowed mother's growing affections for Lucy's father, life as he knows it comes to an end.